Azure/bicep-registry-modules/avm/res/network/virtual-network-gateway/README.md

 - Required: Yes
 - Type: string

-### Parameter: `activeActive`

-Value to specify if the Gateway should be deployed in active-active or active-passive configuration.

-- Required: No
-- Type: bool
-- Default: `True`

-### Parameter: `activeGatewayPipName`

-Specifies the name of the Public IP used by the Virtual Network Gateway when active-active configuration is required.
-If it's not provided, a '-pip' suffix will be appended to the gateway's name.

-- Required: No
-- Type: string
-- Default: `[format('{0}-pip2', parameters('name'))]`

 ### Parameter: `allowRemoteVnetTraffic`

 Configure this gateway to accept traffic from other Azure Virtual Networks.
 This configuration does not support connectivity to Azure Virtual WAN.